 Non-Alcoholic Red Wine Substitutes

-Cooking for someone who doesn't drink alcohol, and need a good stand in for the red wine called for in a recipe?
-One of these non-alcoholic substitutes should do the trick.
+Cooking for someone who doesn't drink alcohol, and need a good stand-in for the red wine called for in a recipe?
+There are plenty of non-alcoholic substitutes that should do the trick.
 Be advised that most will change the flavor of your recipe, so you may want to do a test run before serving your dish to guests.

 More Alcohol Substitutes to Try